-Rajasthan is known for its delicious food ranging from the ghee laden dal bhaati churma to the tangy and spicy ker sangri to the sinful ghevar.
+Rajasthan is known for its delicious food ranging from the ghee laden dal bhaati churma to the tangy spicy ker sangri to the sinful ghevar.
 Devouring this food during the winters is even more delightful.
 There’s nothing like a hot crumbly kachori and chai on a nippy winter evening.
 Some of this food is best had from local street food joints.
 Isn’t savouring local delicacies and flavours one of the best ways to explore a place?
-Here’s a mini culinary compass to some scrumptious street food in Ajmer.
+Here’s a mini culinary compass to some great street food in Ajmer.
 Calorie- obsessed folks beware!
 Tons of desi ghee (clarified butter) coming your way!

 Kadi Kachori: Most parts of central and North India have their own variants of kachori (a puff pastry stuffed with lentils, onions or peas).
 Ajmer is famous for its ‘kadi kachori’- a fried lentil kachori dunked in besan kadi (a gram flour and tempered curd based curry) and garnished with tangy and spicy chutneys.
 This traditional breakfast delicacy marries the two famous items from Ajmer- kachori and kadi.
 For me the crunchiness of the kachori coupled with the spicy notes of the kadi is a big win.
 It’s best paired with a jalebi or imarti (an Indian deep-fried sweet pretzel of sorts) to add a dash of sweetness.
 Shankar Chaat House is one of the oldest and renowned food stalls dishing out heart-melting kachoris in Ajmer.
 The crunchy kachori with the eclectic mix of spices in the kadi is an explosion of flavours.
 Across the road is Anant Jain Lassi where you can have some creamy and thick lassi (yogurt based drink) flavoured with cumin or sugar to rejuvenate yourself.